 - Prepare balanced meals.
 Make sure your kids get plenty of vegetables, fruits and whole-grains.
 Choose low-fat dairy options and lean meats.

 - Serve small portions.
 Don't pile on the food.
 Give your kids enough to eat, but not enough to overeat.

 - Limit snack time to the kitchen.
 That way, your kids won't be tempted to eat empty calories when they're bored.

 - Sweeten the deal.
 Instead of candy, offer kids fat-free treats like yogurt and fruit.

-- Swap out soda.
+- Swap out sweet beverages.
 Instead, make water or juice fun with shaped ice cubes, crazy straws and other garnishes.

 - Get going.
 Bowling, dancing, tag and jumping rope are fun activities to get kids moving.
 Encourage playtime outdoors with friends.